pdfme/.github/profile/README.md

 ## Our Mission

 At pdfme, we're dedicated to creating the most user-friendly PDF library out there!
 We envision a future where PDF creation is not only rapid but also cost-free.
 Our motivation stems from a desire to make PDF handling more accessible and efficient for everyone.
-For a deeper dive into why we're developing this library now, check out our [blog post](https://pdfme.com/blog/why-develop-pdf-library-now).

 ## Quick Links